Gurumurthys1/EXNO-3-DS/README.md

 ![image](https://github.com/Prasannalakshmiganesan/EXNO-3-DS/assets/118610231/3987a28b-3816-41b2-9a9d-6a1cedf8382e)

 ## RESULT:
 Thus the given data, Feature Encoding, Transformation process and save the data to a file was performed successfully.

-# CODING AND OUTPUT:
-       # INCLUDE YOUR CODING AND OUTPUT SCREENSHOTS HERE
-# RESULT:
-       # INCLUDE YOUR RESULT HERE